TheProjectsGuy/UAV22-EC4.402-Project/README.md

 ### Rotors Docker container

 RotorS simulator natively works with Ubuntu Xenial (16.04 LTS).
-We can use Docker to simulate it.
+We can use Docker to virtualize it.
 There are better alternatives like [shrmpy/rotors](https://github.com/shrmpy/rotors) available.
 However, this repository also comes with a Docker solution.

 1. To build the docker container, run the following

     ```bash
-    cd docker
+    # In the root folder of the repository
-    docker build . -t rotors:xenial
+    docker build --tag rotors:latest -f ./docker/Dockerfile .
     ```

-### ROS Neotic - Local installation

-If you have ROS Noetic (tested on WSL), a local installation would involve the following steps (assuming that ROS is already sourced)

-1. Create a workspace for the `rotors_simulator` stuff
+- The `rotors_src` was created by running the following commands (in the root project folder)

     ```bash
-    mkdir ~/rotors_simulator
-    cd ~/rotors_simulator
+    git clone git@github.com:ethz-asl/rotors_simulator.git rotorsws_src
     ```

-    This will be the main workspace

-2. Clone the official [ethz-asl/rotors_simulator](https://github.com/ethz-asl/rotors_simulator) repository in the workspace folder.
-This workspace will contain everything 'rotors' related.
+- Run the container using

     ```bash
-    git clone git@github.com:ethz-asl/rotors_simulator.git src
-    ```

-    This will clone all code (it will take some time).

-3. Install some dependencies for ROS.
-The RotorS simulator is build on top of other dependencies (they've listed them out).

-    Install [octomap](https://wiki.ros.org/octomap): A map representation using voxels.

-    ```bash
-    sudo apt install ros-noetic-octomap ros-noetic-octomap-msgs -y
+    docker run --network=host -i -t --rm --name "rotors-xenial" rotors:latest bash
     ```

 ## References